benbraou/flex-layout-wiki/fxLayoutGap-API.md

 <br/>

-Note: that the last child item will **NOT** have a margin gap specified; only the inside gaps are specified.
+> Note that the last child item will **NOT** have a margin gap specified; only the inside gaps are specified.

+### Using fxLayoutGap with **Wrap**

+When using `fxLayoutWrap` to wrap rows or columns, developers should account for the gap sizes when specifying the child item sizes (using fxFlex).

+> fxLayoutGap does not track whether `column-reverse` or `row-reverse` are used.